RiccardoRossetto/meta-transactions-td8/README.md

 '4'
 ```

-Now we instantiated the professors MetaTxExercice contract:
+Then, we instantiated the professors MetaTxExercice contract:

 ```{bash}
 truffle(rinkeby)> let cont = MetaTxExercice.at("0x53bb77F35df71f463D1051061B105Aafb9A87ea1")